Wheelchair fencing classification

 Wheelchair fencing classification is the classification system for wheelchair fencing which is governed by the IWAS.
 People with physical disabilities are eligible to compete included people with physical disabilities.
 Classification for national competitions is done through the local national Paralympic committee.

 Purpose

-In wheelchair fencing, the purpose of classification is to insure that fencers are classified based on equitable functional mobility so that their training, skill level, talent and experience determine the outcome of a match, not their disability type.
+In wheelchair fencing, the purpose of classification is to insure that fencers are classified based on equitable functional mobility.This is done so that their training, skill level, talent and experience determine the outcome of a match, not their disability type.
 This insures fairness in the sport.

 Governance

 In 2009, the classification was handled by the International Wheelchair and Amputee Sports Federation (IWAS).
 In 1983, the rules for this sport and approval for classification was done by the Federation Internationale Escrime.
 IWAS continues to serve as the international classification body for the sport, with classification handled by a wheelchair fencing subcommittee.

 Classes and eligibility

 There are four classes in wheelchair fencing, with the classes having names of 1, 2, 3 and 4.
 These classes are often combined with the combined classes of Category A and Category B.

 Class 3 is for paraplegics from D10 to L2, scoring between 5 and 9 points on Type 1 and Type 2 function tests.
 For class 4, fencers tend to have a lesion below L4.
 They tend to score at least 5 points on Type 3 and Type 4 of the function test.
 For international IWF sanctioned competitions, classes are combined.
 3 and 4 are combined, competing as Category A.

 Lower leg amputation competitors are allowed to participate in wheelchair sport following classification rules for them based on functional mobility.
 As of 2012, people with physical disability are eligible to compete in this sport.